09 Spinning Wheels

 “When you say you called her names, were these friendly names?”

-“When I called her names I was aroused.
-Can you be friendly when aroused?”
+“When I called her names I was in heat.
+Are Tom’s friendly when aroused?”

 “Touché.
 We found fang marks on Tulip’s neck.
 Were they yours?”